gilligan/haskellx-slides/index.md

 ## Part 1: About

-Nix also has some not-so-nice qualities
+Nix also has some not-so-nice sides

 - Only package manager with the learning curve of Haskell
 - Docs are improving but sometimes lacking